Canada Prime Rate

 Because the Bank of Canada Prime Rate is only a baseline and not a requirement, those numbers may different because of a slightly different prime rate among banks.
 The most likely variation, however, is the amount added to prime for particular loans which can and does typically vary between banks and types of loan.

-Variable interest types of loans will actually change as the Canada Prime Rate does, going up or down in percentage points as that baseline Prime Rate is adjusted.
+Variable interest types of loans will actually change as the Prime Rate does, going up or down in percentage points as that baseline Prime interest Rate is adjusted.